davidekete/remix-ide/docs/hardhat.md

 1. **Hardhat** should be installed locally on the system [https://hardhat.org/getting-started/#installation](https://hardhat.org/getting-started/#installation)
 2. Shared folder should be a Hardhat project containing `hardhat.config.js` or `hardhat.config.ts`
-3. `Remixd` Hardhat websocket listener should be running at `65522`
+3. `Remixd` Hardhat WebSocket listener should be running at `65522`

 ### How to use

-If a hardhat project is shared through remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Compiler` plugin with the label `Enable Hardhat Compilation`.
+If a hardhat project is shared through Remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Compiler` plugin with the label `Enable Hardhat Compilation`.

 ![](images/a-hardhat-compilation.png)